 Yes.
 If an Uber driver hits you and causes an accident, you may be able to sue them.
 You must ascertain whether the motorist was “on the clock” or not, unlike when suing other drivers.
 “On the clock” denotes that the driver was actively searching for or driving a passenger while also logged into the Uber app.
 You may file a lawsuit against the driver as you would in any other motor vehicle accident if they weren’t working.
 This entails making a compensation claim to their own insurance company.
 The driver’s personal insurance coverage will still be in effect if they were “on the clock.”
 However, in addition to this, Uber’s $1.5 million in insurance coverage will also be applicable.

 It’s crucial to consult a lawyer for advice.
 They will advise you on how to approach your claim most effectively.
 Additionally, they will look into your claim and identify all the variables that need to be taken into account in order to maximize your compensation.

 You should defend your rights if you were hurt in an accident as an Uber driver as a result of the carelessness of another motorist.
-To talk with a knowledgeable Scotch Plains Uber accident attorney from our office, contact Team Law.
+To talk with a knowledgeable Scotch Plains Uber accident lawyers from our office, contact Team Law.

 Team Law is outstanding.
 Everyone is courteous and knowledgeable and I felt that I got the personal attention that I needed.what our clients are saying